This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• Prepare the cucumbers.
-Cut ¹⁄₁₆-inch off the blossom end of each cucumber and discard.
+• Prepare the cucumbers: Cut ¹⁄₁₆-inch off the blossom end of each cucumber and discard.
 Cut into ¼-inch slices.
 Combine cucumbers, onion, and salt in a large bowl.
 Mix to combine and cover with ice cubes.
 Refrigerate for 4 hours, adding more ice as needed.
-Then, drain the cucumbers and onions.
+Then, discard any remaining ice and remove the cucumbers and onions from the liquid, placing them in a colander to finish draining.

 6 lb pickling cucumbers, 3 medium onions, ½ cup canning salt